-Once brew day is done it will take anywhere from 5 – 7 days for most of the vigorous fermenting action you will see inside the keg to slow down.
+Once brew day is done it will take anywhere from 5 – 7 days for most of the vigorous fermenting action you will see occurring inside the keg to slow down.

 This does not mean that fermenting has finished.
 The yeast is still working away in the fermenter creating more alcohol.

-You can learn to use a Hydrometer here: How to Read a Hydrometer
+You can learn to use a Hydrometer here: How to read a hydrometer

-Steps to Brewing a Batch of Mr Beer
+Steps to Brewing a Batch of Mr. Beer

-First you will fill up the fermenter aka the keg up to the 4 quart mark with cold water.
+First, you will fill up the fermenter aka the keg up to the 4-quart mark with cold water.

-Take the lid off the refill kit, remove the yeast packet that is there, put it aside for now and soak the can in some hot water from your tap.
+Take the lid off the refill kit, remove the yeast packet that is there, put it aside for now, and soak the can in some hot water from your tap.
 This will allow the contents within to liquefy and pour more easily.

-Next bring the pot to a boil and then remove it from the heat.
+Next, bring the pot to a boil and then remove it from the heat.

-Now all you do is pour the newly created wort into the fermenter (keg).
+Next, simply pour the newly created wort into the fermenter (keg).

-Pour more cold water into the fermenter until the liquid level within has reached the 8.5 quart mark.
+Pour more cold water into the fermenter until the liquid level within has reached the 8.5-quart mark.